Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 Nothing in life is perfect, and the same can be said for implant position.

-On top of the muscle
+Subglandular (on top of the muscle)

 • Advantage: More natural lift of the breast, better control to improve cleavage